Azure Monitor workspace

 Considerations when creating an Azure Monitor workspace

 Azure Monitor workspaces are regional.
-When you create a new Azure Monitor workspace, you provide a region, setting the location in which the data is stored.
+When you create a new Azure Monitor workspace, you provide a region which sets the location in which the data is stored.

 Start with a single workspace to reduce the complexity of managing and querying data from multiple Azure resources.